Carlitos5963/CVNotebooks/README.md

 # CVNotebooks
-Using JupyterLab to learn computer vision and python This is where I will be adding my notebooks as I move on
+Using JupyterLab and Python to learn computer vision (openCV2) This is where I will be adding my notebooks as I move on